arvidn/libsimulator/README.rst

 class.
 Each simulation should have only one such object.
 An ``io_service`` object represents a single node on the network.
 When creating an io_service, you have to pass in the simulation it belongs to as well as the IP address it should have.
+It is also possible to pass in multiple addresses to form a multi-homed node.
+For instance, one with both an IPv4 and IPv6 interface.

-When creating sockets, binding and connecting them, the io_service object determines what ``INADDR_ANY`` resolves to (the IP assigned to that node).
+When creating sockets, binding and connecting them, the io_service object determines what ``INADDR_ANY`` resolves to (the first IP assigned to that node).

 The only aspects of the io_service interface that's preserved are ``post()``, ``dispatch()`` and constructing timers and sockets.
 In short, the ``run()`` and ``poll()`` family of functions do not exist.
 Every io_service object is assumed to be run, and all of their events are handled by the simulation object.

-None of the synchronous APIs are supported, for obvious reasons.
+None of the synchronous APIs are supported, because that would require integration with OS threads and scheduler.

 example
 -------